Subbuteo Tribute Website.

 These instructions were in the form of simple four page A5 booklets and were supplied with every edition of the game from the 1940s until the mid 1970s.
 As there are no rules on the front page, and the interior has large illustrations, and (in the earlier books) adverts for the advanced rules, you can see that the rules did not take up much room.
 They were deliberately kept simple, and thus it was easy to pick up the game and start playing.
 None of these rule books have a date mentioned anywhere on them, so my dating here comes from the catalogue supplied in the sets from which these books came.
 This means that I don't know the full date ranges of these booklets.

-I'm going to start this section by quoting the 1949-50 rules at length, and after this I'll just mention the changes that take place in each subsequent reprint.
+I'm going to start this section by quoting the 1947 rules at length, and after this I'll just mention the changes that take place in each subsequent reprint.
+As usual for this site, all quotes are in italics.

 This section also mentions "line up", which tells you how to set up the goalkeeper, and advices numbering the team.

-the book sets out the famous flick (err, but not for left-handed people like
+The book then sets out the famous flick (err, but not for left-handed people like

 touched an opponent figure, the team which 'kicked off' is still in play.
 A